marlospomin/yubikey-guide/README.md

 ```
 ### GitHub

-In order to authenticate with GitHub you will have to add your new public key to your GitHub profile over at https://github.com/settings/keys.
+In order to authenticate with GitHub you will have to add your new public key to your GitHub [profile](https://github.com/settings/keys).

-1. Retrieve the key pair at anytime by running:
+1. To retrieve your key pair at any time, run the following command:

 ```bash
 cd ~/.ssh
 ssh-keygen -K
 ```

-2. Remove `_rk` from the key name to allow ssh to automatically find and use your key.
+2. Remove `_rk` from the key name to allow SSH to automatically find and use your key.
 3. Copy the public key directly from the newly added files to the current folder, for example, `id_ed25519_sk.pub`.
 4. Add it to your profile.